Official-MoonDao/documentation/MoonDAO/docs/FAQ.md

 ### What do I get in exchange for staking MOONEY?

 Staking gives you governance inside of the community.
-[Our treasury](https://dashboard.moondao.com/#/treasury) is co-governed by all the stakers.
+[Our treasury](https://dashboard.moondao.com/#/treasury) is co-governed by all stakeholders.
 All our financial decisions are approved by them.
 You can vote on proposals [here](http://vote.moondao.com).
 Those that have 250,000+ voting power can [submit proposals](https://discord.com/channels/914720248140279868/1034923662442254356) directly to the community, otherwise you’ll need a co-signer with 250,000+ voting power.

 ### How is my voting power calculated?